Tanja La Croix

-Tanja La Croix (born as Tanja Wettach on April 8, 1982) is a House DJ and Producer from Switzerland.
+Tanja La Croix is a House DJ and Producer from Switzerland.

 Biography

 Early life

 Tanja La Croix was born and grew up in St. Gallen, Switzerland.
-In 1998 Tanja Wettach started her modelling career with her victory at the Miss Bodensee, in 2000 she reached the third place in the Miss Model of the World Contest in Istanbul and 2001 she was in the bottom two at the Miss Switzerland election.
-Just after she continued her international model career and walked on runways for international fashion labels.
+In 1998 Tanja Wettach started her modelling career with her victory at the Miss Bodensee, in 2000 she reached the third place in the Miss Model of the World Contest in Istanbul, and in 2001 she was in the bottom two at the Miss Switzerland election.
+She continued her international model career and walked on runways for international fashion labels.